 Capital gains taxes are a perennial issue in tax reform debates.
 Some maintain that preferential rates on capital gains encourage entrepreneurship and capital formation.
 Others question whether these benefits are sufficiently large to outweigh the equity and fiscal costs of lower rates.
-While the direct equity costs of lower rates are clear-the wealthiest one percent account for two-thirds of capital gains realizations in the 2019 Survey of Consumer Finances-the fiscal costs are more uncertain.
+Although the direct equity costs of lower rates are clear-the wealthiest 1% account for two-thirds of capital gains realizations in the 2019 Survey of Consumer Finances-the fiscal costs are more uncertain.

 The Joint Committee on Taxation (JCT) estimates these costs.
-In the parlance of policymakers, the JCT is the official "scorekeeper" who decides how tax legislation "scores" if implemented.
-The prevailing wisdom among some in the scorekeeping community (e.g., Tax Policy Center, Tax Foundation, Penn Wharton Budget Model) has been that the revenue-maximizing capital gains rate is around 30 percent, such that setting a rate too far above this level could actually reduce the total amount of revenue collected.
-This "Laffer rate" is well below both current top marginal tax rates on other income and top rates recently under debate.
+In the parlance of policy makers, the JCT is the official "scorekeeper" that decides how tax legislation "scores" if implemented.1 The prevailing wisdom among some in the scorekeeping community (e.g., Tax Policy Center, Tax Foundation, Penn Wharton Budget Model) has been that the revenuemaximizing capital gains rate is around 30%, such that setting a rate too far above this level could actually reduce the total amount of revenue collected.2 This "Laffer rate" is well below both current top marginal tax rates on other income and top rates recently under debate.
 The rationale for a low Laffer rate is that the static revenue gains expected from a high rate will fail to materialize because the dynamic response of taxpayers dramatically shrinks the tax base.

 A simple example highlights the role of dynamic responses in revenue estimation.
-The current "realization elasticity" used by JCT and others in the scorekeeping community is approximately -0.7, based historical scores (Joint Committee on Taxation, 1990), recent scores (Joint Committee on Taxation, 2021), and recent academic research (Dowd, McClelland and Muthitacharoen, 2015).
+The current "realization elasticity" used by JCT and others in the scorekeeping community is approximately -0.7, based on historical scores (Joint Committee on Taxation 1990), recent scores (Joint Committee on Taxation 2021), and recent academic research (Dowd, McClelland, and Muthitacharoen 2015).
 If tax rates increased by 100%, a crude application of this elasticity implies that realizations would fall by 70%.3 In concrete terms, roughly \$1.25 trillion of annual realizations would shrink to around \$375 billion due to an increase in capital gains tax rates from 20% to 40%.
 This assumed \$875 billion response is large enough that raising capital gains rates to ordinary income levels could be scored as losing tax revenue.

 Accounting for the difference between static and dynamic scores is clearly important.
-For example, the official score attached to changes in the top income tax rate is perhaps 12 percent lower than the static score, because some taxpayers will choose to work less, or hire tax planners to help avoid taxes more.4 And it is reasonable that the dynamic effects in the case of capital gains are more pronounced than for other policies: retiming a capital gain realization in an investor's stock portfolio is easier than changing investment strategy
+For example, the official score attached to changes in the top income tax rate is perhaps 12% lower than the static score, because some taxpayers will choose to work less or hire tax planners to help avoid taxes more.4 And it is reasonable that the dynamic effects in the case of capital gains are more pronounced than for other policies: retiming a capital gain realization in an investor's stock portfolio is easier than changing investment strategy for executives seeking to avoid a corporate tax increase or reducing labor supply for workers when income tax rates rise.